-Employee: Recognizing this responsibility , I agree to the following (plea se initial each line): I will access university records or nly as required to perform my a assigned duties.
-I will store information under secindividual's privacy. ure conditions and make every effort to ensure I will not divulge, copy, release, s properly authorized by the appropriate uni federal laws, record retention schedules an versity official within the scop - I will forward all requests for infogeneral counsel for guidance.
-I will not relinstructed to by university's general counse ease information covered by the I will not release information about the basis of non-public information (for ex - I have read the NMSU Security C with its provisions.
-Camera Policy and Procedures and agree to comply I understand that failure to comply may re employment. sult in disciplinary action, incl uding termination of Employee Printed Name Employee Signature: Date : Rev 01.08.13
+Employee: Recognizing this responsible llity, I agree to the following (pleas se initial each line): I will access university records s only as required to perform my a ssigned duties.
+I will store information under individual's privacy. secure conditions and make every effort to ensure I will not divulge, copy, releas properly authorized by the appropriate federal laws, record retention schedules • • I will forward all requests for ingeneral counsel for guidance.
+I will not instructed to by university's general co • 1 I will not release information a the basis of non-public information (for about students, staff or employees r example - recordings, verbal talk I have read the NMSU Securit with its provisions. y Camera Policy and Procedures a and agree to comply I understand that failure to comply may employment. result in disciplinary action, inclu iding termination of Employee Printed Name Employee Signature: Date: Rev 01.08.13